earthly/website/blog/_posts/2021-07-30-idiots-and-maniacs.md

 author: Adam
 sidebar:
   nav: "thoughts"
-excerpt: "In this article, the author explores the concept of observability in software development and draws parallels to driving in the snow.
-They discuss how perceptions of others as either idiots or maniacs can depend on the context and trade-offs made in different situations.
-The article offers humorous examples and encourages readers to consider the reasons behind different approaches in order to make informed judgments."
+excerpt: In this article, the author explores the concept of "idiots and maniacs" in software development, drawing parallels to driving in the snow.
+They discuss how different approaches and perspectives can be seen as either idiotic or maniacal depending on one's own context and experience.
+The article highlights the importance of understanding different trade-offs and contexts in order to make informed decisions in software development.
 ---
 ## Observability